aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/read-barcodes/optimize-scan/_index.md

 - SymbologyType setting.
 If the barcode type is unknown, try not to pass the symbology type (BarCodeReadType) to the constructor.
 Instead, recognize separately.
 - The BarCodeReader class' internal optimization schema sacrifices accuracy for speed if the symbology type is not specified in the constructor.
 ### **Speed Up**
 - Reduce image size.
-Larger images will lead to longer processing time.
+Larger images will lead to a longer processing time.
 ## **Switch Barcode Recognition Modes According to the Requirement**
 Aspose.BarCode for Java provides the recognition modes that can help the developers to quickly set up and tune the processing speed and quality in a way which is the most appropriate for the application needs.